On the Distribution of Probe Traffic Volume Estimated without Trajectory Reconstruction: Theory

-Equation \ref{eq:efrus} tells that $d$ determines $\mathrm{Var}[\hat{m}]$ when $t$ and $g(s)$ are already fixed.
+Equation \ref{eq:efrus} indicates that $d$ determines $\mathrm{Var}[\hat{m}]$ when $t$ and $g(s)$ are already fixed.
 Considering that $d$ is often the only parameter that an analyst can control, the art of estimation error minimisation lies in setting a good cordon length $d$.
-That said, how long should $d$ be in what conditions?
+That said, what length should $d$ be under which conditions?
 Modelling the relationships between $\hat{m}$ and the other variables gives us a hint on choosing a good cordon length $d$.